 Arriving in Singapore

-The helpful staff at Singapore Airport will greet you when you arrive.
+The friendly staff at Singapore Airport will greet you when you land and assist you with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Singapore from Singapore Airport

 Getting into Singapore from Changi Airport is easy, with many transport options available.
-Public transport options include buses from Terminals 1,2,3 and 4.
+Public transport options include buses from terminals 1,2,3 and 4.
 To get to the city by train, take the train from Changi Airport MRT Station to Tanah Merah MRT Station (EW4), then transfer to the East West Line towards Tuas Link MRT Station.
-Taxis are available for hire at the taxi stands in the Arrival areas of Terminal 1 and Terminal 3.
+Taxis are available for hire at the taxi stands in the arrival areas of terminal 1 and terminal 3.
 A ride to the city takes about 30 minutes and costs between S$20 and S$40.
 All fares are metered.
-You can also rent a car at any car rental counter at the Arrival Halls.
+You can also rent a car at any car rental counter at the arrival hall.
 A 24-hour airport transfer offers convenient transfers from Changi Airport to your destination.
 Ride-share options are also available.

 Getting around Singapore